javi0x00/javi0x00/css.md

 * Rules
 	* Implement
-		- inline in element with attribute style
+		- inline, in element with attribute style
-		- in block in element with tag style
+		- in block, in style element
-		- link to external with css file
+		- link to external css file
 		- import a style sheet into another style sheet

 * Selector